 The Office of the Inspector General is an independent organizational unit at the CFTC.
 Its mission is to detect waste, fraud, and abuse and to promote integrity, economy, efficiency, and effectiveness in the CFTC’s programs and operations.

-As such it has the ability to review all of the Commission’s programs, activities, and records.
+As such it can review all of the Commission’s programs, activities, and records.
 In accordance with the Inspector General Act of 1978, the OIG issues semiannual reports detailing its activities, findings, and recommendations.

 Office of International Affairs (OIA)